grinwi/birth-app/README.md

 CSV exists only as a PR-managed artifact.
 The live data is in Blob (`birthdays.json`).
 When a change happens (add/update/delete), the backend:
 1) Writes the updated rows to Blob (JSON).
-2) Generates `birthdays.csv` from those rows and opens a PR against your GitHub repo for review/history.
+2) Generates both `birthdays.json` (pretty, canonical backup) and `birthdays.csv` (tabular) from those rows and opens a PR against your GitHub repo for review/history.

 ## Backend endpoints (Python)